 These baby Bantu knots or space buns are made of hair that’s been reinforced with extensions.
-Usually professionally done, they require the weave being attached to the real hair using a braid technique, which then turns into a rope twist once the real hair runs out.
+Usually professionally done, they require the weave is attached to the real hair using a braiding technique, which then turns into a rope twist once the real hair runs out.

 15. Celtic Bun